albin-joseph/basics_of_programming/README.md

 2. **Data Structures**: Dive into essential data structures such as arrays, linked lists, stacks, and queues.
 Learn how to choose the right data structure for different scenarios.

+> ***A data structure is a way of organizing and storing data in a computer so that it can be efficiently used and manipulated.
+It defines a particular way of organizing and storing data so that operations such as insertion, deletion, and retrieval can be performed efficiently.***

 3. **Algorithms**: Explore common algorithms for sorting, searching, and more.
 Understand the principles behind algorithm design and analysis.

 4. **Coding Exercises**: Hands-on exercises to reinforce your understanding of programming basics.
 Practice makes perfect, and these exercises will help you build a solid foundation.